redpanda-data/redpanda/src/v/coding-style.md

 An exception is namespaces -- the body is _not_ indented, to prevent files that are almost 100% whitespace left margin.

-When making a change, if you need to insert an indentation level, you can temporarily break the rules by insering a half-indent, so that the patch is easily reviewable:
+When making a change, if you need to insert an indentation level, you can temporarily break the rules by inserting a half-indent, so that the patch is easily reviewable:

 ```c++
 void a_function() {